 Indian Geography / Indian River System

-rivers Ganga, Brahmaputra, Indus and their Himalayan tributaries.
+consists of the rivers Ganga, Brahmaputra, Indus and their Himalayan tributaries.
 These are perennial rivers because their sources are mainly glaciers.
-Generally, the

-Himalayan rivers are called antecedent rivers because their courses are formed first and the mountains are formed later.
-These are young rivers having straight passages.
+Generally, the Himalayan rivers are called antecedent rivers because their courses are formed first and the mountains are formed later.
+These are young rivers

 India is regarded as "Land Of Rivers" because more than 38000 small and big rivers flow across India.
 Most of the rivers in India are of open drainage